luciangreen/Time_Machine/README.md

 # Prerequisites

-* Please download and install SWI-Prolog for your machine at `https://www.swi-prolog.org/build/`.
+* Please download and install <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine.

 # 1. Install manually